cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 Worldgates are placed on some planets of the galaxy when it is created and may not be moved or destroyed by players.

-When a player performs a Tactical Action in a System containing planets with Worldgates, she may, during the [Planetary Landing step](#PlanetaryLandings_TacticalActionStep), move any number of her ground units, PDSs and Leaders from other planets that also contain Worldgates, in *unactivated Systems*, to these planets.
+During the Planetary Landing step of her Tactical Actions, a player may move in some of her ground units, PDS and Leaders **from unactivated planets** with worldgates anywhere to planets with worldgates in the active system.
+The total number of ground units/PDS moved is **limited by her Fleet Supply** (Leaders do not count towards the limit).
 Treat units and Leaders moved this way as if they had been normally landed on the planets.

 ### Domain Counters<a name="DomainCounters"></a>